Reintroduction of locally extinct mammals

 Read more about Reintroduction of locally extinct mammals

 Australia has lost more mammals in the last 200 years than any other animal group.
 To help stop this decline, the NSW Government is partnering with the Australian Wildlife Conservancy and the University of NSW, operating as Wild Deserts, to reintroduce these mammal species.

 This innovative project, part of the Saving our Species program, will see the return of mammal species not seen in their natural habitat for over 100 years.
 The project will reintroduce at least 13 mammal species including:

 - Crest-tailed mulgara

-With large sections of suitable habitat that already support a wide variety of native animals and plants, these parks provide ideal places to set up fenced conservation areas for threatened species.
+With large sections of suitable habitat that already support a wide variety of native animals and plants, including other threatened species, these parks provide ideal places to set up fenced conservation areas that exclude pest species.

-Reintroduction areas will provide protection from introduced predators and other pests.
+Fenced exclosures will provide protection from introduced predators, such as feral cats and foxes, and other pest species.
 Intensive and ongoing pest control efforts outside the exclosures will help with longer-term plans to release these mammals into the wider park.
 Partner organisations will work collaboratively with NPWS to deliver a range of other park management activities related to this project.

 Visit the Reintroducing locally extinct mammals project page to find out more.